 Biden administration in bid to stop strict Texas abortion law

-President Joe Biden’s administration on Friday is set to urge a judge to block a near-total ban on abortion imposed by Texas - the strictest such law in the nation - in a key battle in the ferocious legal war over abortion access in the US.
+President Joe Biden’s administration on Friday urged a judge to block a near-total ban on abortion imposed by Texas - the strictest such law in the nation - in a key battle in the ferocious legal war over abortion access in the US.

-The US Supreme Court on September 1 allowed the Republican-backed law to take effect even as litigation over its legality continues in lower courts.
-The US justice department eight days later sued in federal court to try to invalidate it.
+The US Supreme Court on September1 allowed the Republican-backed law to take effect even as litigation over its legality continues in lower courts.
+The justice department eight days later sued in federal court to try to invalidate it.

-During a hearing in the Texas capital of Austin, justice department lawyers are set to ask US district judge Robert Pitman to temporarily block the law, saying the state's Republican legislature and governor enacted it “in an open defiance of the constitution.”
+During a hearing in the Texas capital of Austin, justice department lawyers asked US district judge Robert Pitman to block the law temporarily, saying the state’s Republican legislature and governor enacted it in an open defiance of the constitution.

+“There is no doubt under binding constitutional precedents that a state may not ban abortions at six weeks,” said Brian Netter, the lead justice department attorney on the case.

+“Texas knew this but it wanted a six-week ban anyway.
+So this state resorted to an unprecedented scheme of vigilante justice.”

+Netter said the justice department does not often challenge state laws, but will do so when a law violates the US constitution and is written in a way that precludes citizens from vindicating their rights on their own.

+“What is unique and different about this law is that it specifically deprives those affected by the law of the ability to obtain redress,” Netter said.

 In the 1973 Roe v.
-Wade ruling that legalised abortion nationwide, the supreme court recognised a woman's constitutional right to terminate a pregnancy.
-The supreme court in December is due to hear arguments over the legality of a Mississippi abortion law in a case in which officials from that state are asking the justices to overturn Roe vs. Wade.
+Wade ruling that legalised abortion nationwide, the Supreme Court recognised a woman’s constitutional right to terminate a pregnancy.
+The high court in December is due to hear arguments over the legality of a Mississippi abortion law in a case in which officials from that state are asking the justices to overturn Roe vs. Wade.

 The Texas law bans abortions starting at six weeks of pregnancy, a point when many women may not yet realise they are pregnant.
 It and the Mississippi measure are among a series of Republican-backed laws passed by various states restricting abortion.